jdtournier/simple_build/README.md

 This is a no-frills script to compile and link small C++ projects.
 It emulates what a Makefile might do, based on simple assumptions:

-- all code files have a `.cpp` suffix (no restrictions for headers)
+- all code files have a `.cpp` suffix (no restrictions for headers).

-- all files reside in a flat structure in the same folder
+- any code file in the top-level folder that defines a `main()` function is destined to produce a corresponding executable of the same name (with the `.cpp` suffix stripped out).

 - *user* headers are `#include`d in inverted commas, while *system* headers are `#include`d in angled brackets, i.e. like this: